ChartMaster: Advancing Chart-to-Code Generation with Real-World Charts and Chart Similarity Reinforcement Learning: Experiment

 \subsection{Ablation Study}

 \textbf{Ablation study on ChartMaster.} To assess the contribution of each component, we conduct an ablation study as summarized in Table~\ref{tab:ablation}.
 The base Qwen2.5-VL-7B model, without ReChartPrompt or ChartSimRL, demonstrates limited performance across benchmarks, revealing its restricted ability in both code generation and visual/semantic understanding.
-Introducing the ReChartPrompt-240K dataset leads to significant improvements in all metrics, demonstrating the high quality and effectiveness of ReChartPrompt-240K for chart-to-code generation.
-Further applying ChartSimRL on top of ReChartPrompt brings consistent gains, especially in GPT-based evaluation scores.
-These results demonstrate that ChartSimRL effectively guides the model to produce code that better matches the original charts in both semantic and visual aspects.
+SFT with the ReChartPrompt-240K dataset leads to significant improvements in all metrics, demonstrating the high quality and effectiveness of ReChartPrompt-240K for chart-to-code generation.
+Further applying ChartSimRL on top of ReChartPrompt brings consistent gains, demonstrating its effectiveness in guiding the model to generate code that more accurately captures the original charts both semantically and visually.
+These findings confirm the complementary strengths of ReChartPrompt and ChartSimRL in enhancing ChartMaster’s overall performance.

-\textbf{Ablation study on ChartSimRL.} ChartSimRL introduces a novel multimodal chart similarity reward, which goes beyond conventional text-based rewards by integrating both semantic and visual similarity between the candidate and original charts.
-To analyze the contribution of each component, we conduct ablation experiments as shown in Table~\ref{tab:chartsim}.
-The results indicate that using either $R_i^{\mathrm{attr}}$ or $R_i^{\mathrm{vis}}$ alone improves all performance.
-Among them, the visual similarity reward leads to more pronounced gains, highlights the critical role of visual fidelity in chart-to-code generation.
-Furthermore, combining both rewards yields the best results, demonstrating the effectiveness of a multi-faceted reward design.
+\textbf{Ablation study on ChartSimRL.} ChartSimRL introduces a novel multimodal chart similarity reward that combines both semantic similarity ($R_i^{\mathrm{attr}}$) and visual similarity ($R_i^{\mathrm{vis}}$) between the candidate and original charts.
+To dissect the contribution of each component, we conduct ablation experiments summarized in Table~\ref{tab:chartsim}.
+The results show that employing either $R_i^{\mathrm{attr}}$ or $R_i^{\mathrm{vis}}$ alone consistently improves performance across all evaluated metrics.
+Notably, the visual similarity reward yields more substantial gains, underscoring the critical importance of preserving visual fidelity in chart-to-code generation.
+Moreover, combining both rewards achieves the best overall results, demonstrating the advantage of a multi-faceted reward design that simultaneously captures semantic and visual aspects.

-\textbf{Ablation study on Attribute Similarity.} We further evaluate the impact of different attribute similarity metrics—Precision, Recall, F1 score, and Jaccard similarity—on the ChartMimic benchmark (Table~\ref{tab:attr_sim}).
-Results show that optimizing solely for Precision can slightly decrease certain metrics, indicating that focusing only on attribute correctness without considering coverage may be suboptimal.
-In contrast, Recall, F1, and Jaccard similarity all lead to better performance, with Jaccard similarity achieving the highest overall scores.
+\textbf{Ablation study on Attribute Similarity.} We adopt Jaccard similarity as a stringent metric for attribute similarity, whereby a candidate table achieves a perfect score only if its attribute set exactly matches that of the ground truth; even minor discrepancies incur penalties.
+To thoroughly assess the impact of different attribute similarity measures—Precision, Recall, F1 score, and Jaccard similarity—we conduct experiments on the ChartMimic benchmark, with results summarized in Table~\ref{tab:attr_sim}.